caraml-dev/helm-charts/charts/timber-observation-service/README.md

 ## Configuration

 The following table lists the configurable parameters of the Observation Service chart and their default values.

+For more configurable of fluentd, check out [Timber-Fluentd](https://github.com/caraml-dev/timber-fluentd)

 | Key | Type | Default | Description |
 |-----|------|---------|-------------|